 Learn more about the benefits of Keyhole surgery.

 What Happens During the OLLIF

 From the incision site, the surgeon uses a small probe to dilate the patient’s muscles.
-With an open procedure, the surgeon would simply cut through muscle leading to substantial pain.
-But the OLLIF simply separates muscle layers temporarily, allowing them to remain viable afterwards.
+With an open procedure, the surgeon would simply cut through muscle leading to substantial pain and damage to healthy tissue.
+But the OLLIF only separates muscle layers temporarily, allowing them to remain viable afterwards.
 This provides access to the damaged or diseased disc or the bone components, allowing for removal.

 To ensure steadiness and stability, the surgeon will also place screws in the back of the spine, along with rods that hold together the spine.
 Finally, the surgeon seals up the small incision and covers it with a bandage.
 During recovery, the body forms a solid bridge made up of new bone mass as the implant fuses with the adjoining vertebrae.